Skip to content

 A transcript makes your video more accessible, and not just for people with hearing impairments.
 Many people watch videos with the sound turned off, especially when they are on their phones in public areas.

 Including captions or uploading a transcript with your video helps viewers stay engaged.
 Transcripts can also make your video more discoverable by search engines.
+The example below shows a partial transcript with time signatures.
+Including timings like this allows search engines to serve the relevant part of your video in search results.

-screenshot of a transcription from a video
+example of a transcript from an IdeaRocket video

 Pro Tip: Many video sharing platforms, including YouTube, Instagram and Facebook, offer automatic transcription.
 If you use this feature or other AI transcription tools, always double-check to catch any embarrassing errors.